microsoftgraph/dotnetcore-console-sample/base-console-app/README.md

     1. Replace `YOUR_APP_SECRET_HERE` with your client secret (VALUE from Secret1 in previous steps).
     1. Replace `YOUR_TENANT_ID_HERE` with your tenant (domain) ID.
     1. Replace `YOUR_REDIRECT_URI_HERE` with your application redirect URI.
+    1. Replace `YOUR_DOMAIN_HERE` with a vaild domain for your Azure Active Directory instance, e.g. contoso.onmicrosoft.com or contoso.com

 > **Important:** If you're using source control such as git, now would be a good time to exclude the `appsettings.json` file from source control to avoid inadvertently leaking your app ID and secret.